111903050/Advanced-Maths-Operations-Validations/README.md

 # Features
 - Automated Testing Tool
 - Robust testing for various type of inputs for the functions
-- easy to understand and debug test case interface
+- Easy to understand and debug test case interface

 # Compilation Instructions
 - Clone the the project in your remote system
-- install necessary library ie unittest
+- Install necessary library ie unittest
 - Then run the command : ` python3 testerTool.py ` in the command line interface